 In New Radio Network Topology, how to deploy numerous antenna systems efficiently will be a challenge.
 In order to deal with this, an approach that offers promise is to connect a large number of miniaturized and economical antenna systems with a "line" [5-3].
 One of such implementation methods is A-RoF (Analogue-Radio over Fiber), which transmits analog radio signals to antenna systems over an optical fiber [5-4, 5-5].
 A-RoF has more difficulty in maintaining its signal quality during optical transmission compared with D-RoF (Digital-Radio over Fiber), which transmits radio signals after converting them into digital information.
 On the other hand, by adopting A-RoF, neither Analog to Digital Converter (ADC) nor Digital to Analog Converter (DAC) are needed on antenna systems and that prevents from the transmission bandwidth expansion, i.e., the optical transmission bandwidth can be reduced.
 Thus A-RoF can be an effective means of miniaturizing and economizing a large number of antenna systems.
 With A-RoF, by connecting antenna systems in a cascading configuration, it is possible to realize a distributed antenna deployment like a "line."
-In addition, a technique to control the beam of an antenna system at a remote location by assigning a wavelength to each beam in A-RoF as shown in Fig. 5-4 has also been studied [5-5].
+As an example of its use, it is assumed that it will be relayed by A-RoF for the purpose of reducing intrusive losses inside and outside the building, or inside and outside trains and cars.
+In addition, it is conceivable to deploy a distributed antenna system by utilizing A-RoF.
+I This system has advantages of efficient maintenance and not needing to renewal the antenna equipment when updating or adding new wireless systems, the signal processing functions are concentrated at the network side (central station).
+With regard to beamforming, which is essential in high frequency bands, a technique to control the beam of an antenna system at a remote location by assigning a wavelength to each beam in A-RoF as shown in Fig. 5-4 has also been studied [5-5].
 Traditionally, D-RoF has been used in wide areas, while A-RoF has been applied mainly in limited areas such as indoor facilities.
 Such technologies will make it possible to use A-RoF in wider areas by means of optical fiber transmission of 10 kilometers or more.

-Another technology being studied is to cause radio waves radiated from any part of a "line"-shaped antenna.
+Another technology being studied is to cause radio waves radiated from any part of a "line"shaped antenna.
 Applying this technology, DOCOMO has developed a tool to create a communication area around a cable (transmission path) carrying high-frequency radio signals by having radio waves propagated through a part of the dielectric waveguide (cable) pinched with a small piece of plastic [5-6].